About brnrd | Bernard Spil | Sp1l | Barnerd

 Besides that I have several volunteering engagements

-1. Core-team member HSLnet (local FttH cooperative).
+1. Core-team member HSLnet (local FttH cooperative)

-3. HardenedBSD src committer (LibreSSL in base).
+3. FreeBSD ports committer a.
+PC-BSD ports committer (LibreSSL fixes) b.
+HardenedBSD src committer (LibreSSL in base)

 FreeBSD